MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-229-Standard-Instructions-Filing-Forms-Under-Securities-Act-1933-Securities-Exchange-Act-1934-Energy-Policy-Conservation-Act-1975-Regulation-SK/subpart-229.500-Registration-Statement-Prospectus-Provisions/section-229.501.md

 (B) A bona fide estimate of the principal amount of the debt securities offered.

 2. If it is impracticable to state the price to the public, explain the method by which the price is to be determined.
+Instead of explaining the method on the outside front cover page of the prospectus, you may state that the offering price will be determined by a particular method or formula that is described in the prospectus and include a cross-reference to the location of such disclosure in the prospectus, including the page number.
+Highlight the cross-reference by prominent type or in another manner.
 If the securities are to be offered at the market price, or if the offering price is to be determined by a formula related to the market price, indicate the market and market price of the securities as of the latest practicable date.

 3. If you file a registration statement on Form S-8, you are not required to comply with this paragraph (b)(3).

-(4) *Market for the securities.* Whether any national securities exchange or the Nasdaq Stock Market lists the securities offered, naming the particular market(s), and identifying the trading symbol(s) for those securities;
+(4) *Market for the securities.* The national securities exchange(s) where the securities being offered are listed.
+If the securities being offered are not listed on a national securities exchange, the principal United States market(s) where the registrant, through the engagement of a registered broker-dealer, has actively sought and achieved quotation.
+In each case, also disclose the corresponding trading symbol(s) for the securities on such market(s).

 (5) *Risk factors.* A cross-reference to the risk factors section, including the page number where it appears in the prospectus.
 Highlight this cross-reference by prominent type or in another manner;